-In a January, I was on Maui to enjoy my daily swimming and, of course, the beaches.
-Mostly, I had the pleasure of joining friends like Father Mike Driscoll, and his brother and sister-in-law, Eddie and Iris; and spending an evening over a glass of wine with artist Dale Zarrella.
+In January, I was on Maui to enjoy my daily swimming and, of course, the beaches.
+Mostly, I had the pleasure of joining friends like Father Mike Driscoll, and his brother and sister-in-law, Eddie and Iris, and spending an evening over a glass of wine with artist Dale Zarrella.

-At his home, Dale is an excellent chef, and our conversations are aways a joy.
-You should know Dale is a world renowned sculpture and artist.
-His art works are in major collections.
+At his home, Dale is an excellent chef, and our conversations are always a joy.
+You should know Dale is a world-renowned sculpture and artist.
+His artworks are in significant collections.

 In this photo, Dale is giving the final touches to his most recent commission, a statue of Father Damien to be placed in the tiny Congregational Church in nearby Wailea.
-His larger statues in bronze — of our Hawaiian saints, Damien of Molokai and Marianne Cope are at the Vatican Museum in Rome.
-To read more about Dale Zarrella, please go my short essay which appeared in Francisfactor.com on January 26, 2017.
+His more massive sculptures in bronze — of our Hawaiian saints, Damien of Molokai and Marianne Cope, are at the Vatican Museum in Rome.
+To read more about Dale Zarrella, please go to my short essay, which appeared in Francisfactor.com on January 26, 2017.

 Rosary Chapel, Santa Catalina School, Monterey, CA.